How Windshields are Made

 Finally, the two sheets of tempered glass are placed on a very thick layer of PVB.
 It's then sent through an autoclave and pressed between sets of rollers.
 This fuses the PVB to the glass and creates a single piece of laminated safety glass.

 A SAFETY PRECAUTION

 The windshield on your vehicle acts as a safety mechanism to protect you in the event of an accident.
 When a windshield is installed improperly, it can pop out and the vehicle's roof may cave in.
 This is why it's so important to choose a reliable company to install your windshield.

-Our expert technicians can safely replace your windshield in Tempe, Mesa, Buckeye, or any other Valley city at any location you choose.
 Whether you've already got serious glass damage that needs to get fixed or you just have a question or two, give us a call today!